AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 - Contacts are considered duplicates if they share the same phone number OR the same email address with an existing contact.<br>
 - Email addresses are automatically lowercased when a contact is added or edited.<br>
 - A person can have any number of tags (including 0).<br>
+- Tags are unique: adding the same tag multiple times has no effect.<br>
 - Countries are strictly alphabetical.<br>
 </div>